Willed Body FAQs

 *The WBP does NOT provide Death Certificates.
 These must be purchased through the State of Hawaii Department of Health (DOH), Vital Records Office.

-If the WBP declines or refuses the donation of an individual, it is the family’s responsibility to make final arrangements.
+If the WBP declines or refuses the donation of an individual, it is the family/agent’s responsibility to make final arrangements.
 Thus, if you are considering body donation, we suggest that you make alternative arrangements with a funeral director/mortuary in the event that the WBP is not able to accept your body.
 How often does this happen?
-Seldom is the donation declined or refused.
-The majority (over 99.5%) of our registered Donors are accepted into the Program upon death.
+Seldom is the donation declined or refused, provided our program is not on a temporary pause in accepting donations.
+The majority (over 90%) of our registered Donors are accepted into the Program upon death.

 Yes.
 Please send us your request to cancel your donation in writing.
 If you are canceling because you are moving and would like to join a program near your new home, you may register at the nearest medical school.